 Members have the opportunity to discuss living with cancer and its effects, and to identify culturally relevant solutions to practical problems caused by cancer or its treatment.
 The group also organises outings and lunch get-togethers on a regular basis.

 The group meets at Paul's Cancer Support Centre on the last Tueday of the month from 10.30am-12.30pm.

 African Caribbean Support Group

 The group meets monthly to offer a safe environment in which to exchange experiences, meet others, and to develop a network of support and mutual aid.

 There will be opportunities to discuss living with cancer and its effects, and to share the changes that cancer has brought to people’s lives.

 The group meets at Paul's Cancer Support centre on the 2nd Monday of the month from 12noon to 2.00pm.

 Groups, Classes and Workshops

-Click here for our January to March 2017 Wellbeing Diary.
+Click here our July to September 2017 Wellbeing Diary.